Tom Foley: Early life, education, and legal career

-Foley graduated from the Jesuit-run Gonzaga Preparatory School in Spokane in 1946 and attended Gonzaga University for three years; he completed his bachelor's degree at the University of Washington in Seattle, then attended its School of Law and was awarded a law degree in 1957.
+Foley graduated from the Jesuit-run Gonzaga Preparatory School in Spokane in 1946 and attended Gonzaga University for three years; he completed his bachelor's degree at the University of Washington in Seattle, then attended its School of Law and was awarded a Juris Doctor degree in 1957.

 Following law school, Foley entered private practice.
 In 1958, he began working in the Spokane County prosecutor's office as a deputy prosecuting attorney, and later taught at Gonzaga's School of Law (in Spokane) from 1958 to 1959.
 He joined the state attorney general's office in 1961 as an assistant attorney general.

 In 1961, Foley moved to Washington, D.C., and joined the staff of Senator Henry M. Jackson.
 He left Jackson's office in 1964 to run for Congress.

 Congressional service

 In 1964, Foley was unopposed for the Democratic nomination for Washington's 5th congressional seat, which included Spokane.
 He faced 11-term Republican incumbent Walt Horan in the general election and won by seven points, one of many swept into office in the 1964 Democratic landslide.
 He was re-elected without significant difficulty until 1978, when in a 3-person race, he won only 48% of the vote.
 Two years later, he narrowly defeated Republican candidate John Sonneland (52% to 48%).
 Though the fifth district became increasingly conservative, Foley didn't face serious opposition again until his defeat in 1994.
 Foley voted in favor of the Voting Rights Act of 1965, the Civil Rights Act of 1968, the bill establishing Martin Luther King Jr. Day as a federal holiday, and the Civil Rights Restoration Act of 1987 (as well as to override President Reagan's veto).

 During his first term in the House, Foley was appointed to the Agriculture Committee and the Interior and Insular Affairs Committee.
 He served on the latter committee through 1975, when he became chairman of the Agriculture Committee.
 In 1981, when Foley was appointed Majority Whip, he left the Agriculture Committee to serve on the House Administration Committee.
 Six years later, January 1987, he was elected House Majority Leader.